 Design TeamGeorges Heintz et Anne-Sophie Kehr, FF Muller - Michele Farano et Pascal Philbert

-From the architect.
+Text description provided by the architects.
 On the outskirt of Hunspach, one of the most beautiful villages of France, a delicate project, respectful of the landscape, hand outstretched towards nature and the surrounding fields.
 Simple and contemporary gesture, refined and clean style, with a massive use of local wood (structure, woodwork, siding, decking), it testifies of a community that cares about enrolling into the future with respect and enthusiasm.

 Its timeless aesthetic ensures sustainability beyond fashions and ensures a positive image for this village entrance.